DPassarelli/6-mils/docs/PunchOutSetupRequest.md

 In this document, "Corresponding cXML Element" refers to the element that will be populated when the method is called.
 All of the indicated hierarchies are relative to the parent `<cXML>` element.

+All character data will be escaped before being inserted into the underlying XML.

 ## Constructor